1946 La Paz riots: Flight of the MNR

-At around two or three in the morning of 21 July, the Mayor's Office was contacted by Undersecretary of the Presidency Luis Uría de la Oliva who communicated that Director General of Transit, Major Max Toledo, urgently needed to speak with either Mayor Gutiérrez Granier or Paz Estenssoro.
+At around two or three in the morning of 21 July, the Mayor's Office was contacted by Undersecretary of the Presidency Luis Uría de la Oliva who communicated that the director general of transit, Major Max Toledo, urgently needed to speak with either Mayor Gutiérrez Granier or Paz Estenssoro.
 Toledo informed Paz Estenssoro that the armed forces remained divided and that it would make a communication in the morning.
 This was taken as confirmation that the military had turned against the government.
-Paz Estenssoro immediately dictated a set of telephone numbers to Monroy Block, which he wrote down on a piece of paper, and instructed him and Israel Camacho to go to the telephone exchange located in the same building as the Mayor's Office and cut off the Palacio Quemado phones from those of the General Staff, the Defense Ministry, the Military Region, the "Calama" Regiment, the War Arsenal, and the Police Department.
+Paz Estenssoro immediately dictated a set of telephone numbers to Block, which he wrote down on a piece of paper, and instructed him and Israel Camacho to go to the telephone exchange located in the same building as the Mayor's Office and cut off the Palacio Quemado phones from those of the general staff, the Defense Ministry, the Military Region, the Calama Regiment, the War Arsenal, and the police department.
 When the MNR deputy Alfonso Finot informed Paz Estenssoro that this could endanger Villarroel and Nogales, he replied "It doesn't matter, screw them.
-Let's go".
-After Monroy Block and Camacho completed their task of cutting off the Palace telephones, the MNR abandoned the Mayor's Office to seek asylum.
-Though Gutiérrez Granier attempted to lock the building with a chain, he was rushed by Paz Estenssoro and left it open.
+Let's go."
+After Monroy Block and Camacho completed their task of cutting off the palace telephones, the MNR abandoned the Mayor's Office to seek asylum.
+Though Granier attempted to lock the building with a chain, he was rushed by Paz Estenssoro and left it open.